lehner-lab/DiMSum/docs/FILEFORMATS.md

 In addition to these mandatory columns, additional columns may be included to specify [Stage 2](https://github.com/lehner-lab/DiMSum#stage-2-trim-constant-regions-wrap)-specific options i.e. those prefixed by 'cutadapt...', which relate to constant region trimming.
 This allows sample-specific trimming behaviour if necessary.
 Options specified by columns in the experimental design file override global arguments.
 In the case of a growth-rate based assay, a 'generations' column can be supplied (for all output samples) in order to normalize fitness and error estimates accordingly.

+## FASTQ files

+**OPTIONAL:** If processing of raw sequencing reads is required (with DiMSum *WRAP*), DiMSum requires FASTQ formatted files saved in the same directory ('fastqFileDir') and formatted consistently ('fastqFileExtension', 'gzipped').

+## Variant count file

+**OPTIONAL:** If raw sequencing reads have already been processed independently of DiMSum, processing and analysis of variant counts (with DiMSum *STEAM*) requires a table (e.g. using Microsoft Excel) with variant sequences and counts for all samples.

 ## Barcode design file

-If your raw FASTQ sequencing files contain multiplexed samples you will need to provide a tab-separated plain text file describing how index tags map to samples.
+**OPTIONAL:** If the raw FASTQ sequencing files contain multiplexed samples, DiMSum requires a table (e.g. using Microsoft Excel) describing how index tags map to samples that has been saved as tab-separated plain text file (*.tsv*).
 You can download [this](../example_barcodeDesign.txt) file to use as a template.

 Your file must have the following columns:
 * **pair1** FASTQ file name of the first read in a given pair.